Actual costs are

-Use this film in your most capable 126 camera for images that may be good, may be bad, but will undoubtedly be interesting.
+Use this film in your most capable 126 camera for images that will undoubtedly be interesting, if not perfect.

 Then gently pry the cartridge apart in the dark, remove the exposed film and set it aside in a light-proof container for processing.

 Salvage the backing paper, and reload the cartridge with 35mm film.
 With care it will last many years.

 Limited supply: please do not order more than three.

 The information below is being left on-line for reference purposes.

 years of providing 126 Instamatic film to the world, our supply has

 The Kodak Instamatic 500 (circa 1963-8) shown

 here has a magnificent Schneider-Kreutznach Xenar f2.8 lens, a